THE DEAD ZONE (1983)

 directed by Daniel Attias

 by Bill Chambers The one thing indisputably missing from Stephen King's Silver Bullet (hereafter Silver Bullet), which Stephen King adapted for the screen from his "novelette" Cycle of the Werewolf, is some kind of cinematic equivalent to Bernie Wrightson's colourfully baroque illustrations.
 Daniel Attias, a television journeyman directing his first and only feature to date, was effectively handed an instruction manual and a skilled DP (Armando Nannuzzi) who had previously worked with Luchino Visconti and Sergei Bondarchuk, but as the saying goes: you can't make 'em drink.
 Consequently, the material shed its EC Comics vibe on its way to the screen, though it recouped some of that loss via King's embellishments to his original story, particularly his upgrading of the central character's manual wheelchair to a motorized one--a gas-powered contraption imbued with a whiff of Christine's psychosexual charisma.
-Actually, young Marty Coslaw (Corey Haim) drives two motorbike/wheelchairs in the film, Bullet and its muscle-bound sequel, Silver Bullet, and as a wheelchair kid in the '80s, 10 when the picture came out, I coveted both.
-My chair in those days emitted a high-pitched squeal in motion, spilled battery acid on steep inclines, and performed poorly on any terrain that wasn't in the linoleum family.
+Actually, young Marty Coslaw (Corey Haim) drives two motorbike-wheelchair hybrids in the film, Bullet and its muscle-bound sequel, Silver Bullet, and as a wheelchair kid in the '80s, 10 when the picture came out, I coveted both.
+My chair in those days emitted a high-pitched whine in motion, spilled battery acid on steep inclines, and performed poorly on any terrain that wasn't in the linoleum family.
 The surprise was seeing abled classmates of mine drool over Marty's custom rides as well--they had, in their preposterous unconventionality, impressed upon my peers something I could not: that a wheelchair liberates rather than confines the user.
 (The movie stops short of playing "Born to Be Wild" when Marty takes to the road in the Silver Bullet for the first time, but you can hear it in the subtext.)
 That Silver Bullet was a sadistically violent werewolf flick only multiplied its credibility as an arbiter of cool.

 Still, the script could've been better--and maybe at one point was.
 Phantasm creator Don Coscarelli almost directed it; in his chummy memoir True Indie: Life and Death in Filmmaking, Coscarelli says that cheeseball mogul Dino De Laurentiis rejected his attempt at adapting Cycle of the Werewolf but that King himself addressed the screenplay's issues brilliantly in a document De Laurentiis promptly chucked over his shoulder. ("He had just been handed a gift from the greatest writer of our generation," Coscarelli notes wryly, "and was happy to trash it.")
 Coscarelli was unceremoniously dropped from the project, and he suspects that De Laurentiis's schlocky instincts kept the film from reaching its full potential, even though King wound up writing the script himself.
 (Coscarelli, for instance, wanted to keep the werewolf offscreen as long as possible, Jaws-style, while De Laurentiis believed in giving the people what they came for without beating around the bush.*) There is a lot in the film that feels curiously vestigial, as if certain zigs were later zagged without due consideration for the road already paved.
 While the decision to have Marty's 15-year-old sister Jane (Megan Follows) narrate the film as an elderly-sounding woman despite Silver Bullet taking place less than a decade before its year of release (1985) is bizarre enough, there is something elegiac in her tone.
 When Adult Jane (voiced by Tovah Feldshuh) says, "I couldn't always say it but I can say it now: I love you, Marty" over the final fade-out, she seems to be addressing the departed (and to be fair, the premature death of Corey Haim does steal this sign-off a bit of poignancy), but Marty is all smiles at movie's end and hardly destined for the mortuary.

 Maybe he was slated to be the werewolf's last victim and the filmmakers got cold feet.
 Or maybe we're supposed to believe Marty died in the interim because that's just what disabled kids do to realize their tragic purpose.
 It annoys me that Marty didn't record the voice-over for his own story; it "others" him far more than the character's (uniquely honourable) depiction.
 Marty's a bright, resourceful young man who appears to be well-liked by his peers and has an able-bodied girlfriend, Tammy (Heather Simmons), he escorts home from school.
 He's not a saint--he's introduced playing a mean prank on Jane--and he's not a martyr.
-When he pulls up to a gas station, he patiently puts up with the attendant's wisecracks about checking under the hood; there will be a lifetime of dad jokes from guys like this ("You're gonna get a speeding ticket!" is the one I heard most frequently, whether or not I was going fast), whom I suspect overlap with men who tell women to smile on the Venn diagram of seasoned kibitzers.
+When he pulls up to a gas station, he patiently puts up with the attendant's wisecracks about checking under the hood; there will be a lifetime of dad jokes from guys like this ("You're gonna get a speeding ticket!" is the one I heard most frequently, whether or not I was going fast), whom I suspect overlap with men who tell women to smile on the Venn diagram of seasoned busybodies.
 Most importantly, Marty isn't morbid, although the film can't resist the de rigueur moment where he watches kids play baseball and the camera imposes pathos on his P.O.V. by focusing on their legs.
 Understand, as a kid I identified with everyone from Ralphie in A Christmas Story to the Explorers trio.
 I was, after all, merely another middle-class suburban white boy who watched too much TV.
 But it was extremely gratifying to see myself represented more literally in a genre movie, especially one that didn't target me for harassment come Monday morning.
 (Looking at you, Mac and Me.)

 Silver Bullet is, for the most part, pure escapism.
 For the most part.
 Much as King can't resist that "woe is me, stuck in a chair" business, a sop to an audience bound to feel reassured by this glimmer of self-pity, he also relents to having Marty's mother kvetch to her booze-swillin', broads-lovin', possibly unemployable brother Red (Gary Busey) that she fears Marty will one day "give up," whatever that means, without better role models than Red.
 It's an incongruous spiel, again what writers write to placate the morose view normies have of anyone in a wheelchair--something Coscarelli himself falls prey to in his autobiography, using words like "doomed" to describe his perception of Marty.
 On the other hand, I can't deny I've come to enjoy scenes like this for their voyeuristic frisson, their Tom Sawyer funeral quality; there was an episode of the cancelled ABC series "Speechless" where the family of the disabled JJ meets in private to discuss what will become of him in the event of the parents' death that made me realize my mother and father probably had this conversation with my brothers behind my back, too.
 Similarly, I recognize the unmalicious burden Marty's special needs place on Jane as his de facto caretaker--exacerbated by an unequal regard for Jane's well-being at the parental level--and empathize with both of them.
 I love it when Marty gives her money for the pantyhose he helped ruin; and I love that she gives him change.